 in order to take advantage of special educational facilities.

 Transportation costs shall be determined in the same fashion as provided

-in Section 29-5.
+in Section 29-5 of this Code.
 For purposes of this subsection (b), the dates for

 processing claims specified in Section 29-5 shall apply.

-(c) For each qualified worker, the annual sum of
+(c) Through fiscal year 2017, for each qualified worker, the annual sum of

-(d) For one full time qualified director of the special education
+(d) Through fiscal year 2017, for one full-time qualified director of the special education

 program of each school district which maintains a fully approved program

 of special education, the annual sum of $9,000.
 Districts participating in a joint agreement special

 education program shall not receive such reimbursement if reimbursement is made